Brewers GM Matt Arnold looks forward to the 'sting' of the champagne

-The Brewers magic number continues to tick down, as the Crew look to clinch the NL Central Division in the coming days.
+MILWAUKEE — The Brewers’ magic number continues to tick down, as the Brew Crew looks to clinch the NL Central Division in the coming days.

 As fans closely watch the standings, Brewers Senior VP of Baseball Operations Matt Arnold tells Wis.
 Morning News everything remains business as usual.